FranciscoCharles/tic-tac-toe-game-in-js/README.md

 <p align="justify">

 This is just a simple example of the Tic Tac Toe game made only with **HTML**, basic **CSS** and pure **Javascript** (Vanilla JS).
+As a challenge this game has an implementation of the minimax algorithm to select the best move.

 </p>